parrel/infiray-t2-pro-reader/README.md

 ## Library

-The library is the point of this project; it depends on numpy and libusb only, and never touches HTTP.
+Depends on numpy and libusb only.

 ```python
 from t2pro import T2Pro, palettes